bolognalab/bolognalab.github.io/schedule-Instructions.md

 * If you cannot run Python, you'll have to create the ``programm-themenwoche.json`` file manually, which is easy but tedious and time-consuming.

-* After completing this step, all your events should now appear on the calendar in the live preview.
-If you see errors in the calendar or if the Python file didn't run successfully, check your CSV file for errors.
+* After completing this step, all your events should now appear on the schedule in the live preview.
+If you see errors in the schedule or if the Python file didn't run successfully, check your CSV file for errors.

 * **Important: At this point, clicking on the event should bring up a blank modal window with just the date and time.** This is normal!